Or

 because of abuse, abandonment or neglect.
 The judge must also determine custody

 or guardianship of the child.
-In New York State , the family courts have that
+In New York State New York

 The NBC